roman-milk/roman-milk.github.io/brandi-and-kelly.md

  The rasp of scissors struggling through one layer of clothing at a time abated with the young girl standing naked.
 A Sirik was fitted and the chains pulled tight.
 Janet returned from a cabinet with some expensive jewellery though the young girls couldn't see what it was.
 Brandi hoped it wasn't large loop earrings or piercing bars.

  Brandi saw the woman lift the loop of bright metal toward Cindy and gasped.
 As much as she hated the bitch Brandi wanted to shout a warning.
 She opened her mouth but couldn't bring herself to even whisper the slightest sound.
 It would do no good as Cindy was trapped by her wrists.
 Perhaps if she knew what was being done to her she might have resisted, even dared to run outside naked.
-Report_Story #3